praveek/launch.en/help/extension-reference/core-extension/data-elements.md

 ### Session storage

-Provide the name of your session storage item in the Session Storage Item Name field.
+Provide the name of your session storage item in the [!UICONTROL Session Storage Item Name] field.

 Session storage is similar to local storage, except the data is discarded after the session ends, whereas local storage or a cookie might retain the data.